 A: The company will waive any obligation you may otherwise have to repay the balance of your sign on bonus / educational assistance.

-Q: What happens to company loans?

-A: You remain responsible for repayment of all outstanding company loans, including but not limited to your season ticket loan; any outstanding amounts will be deducted from your voluntary redundancy payment.

 Q: What happens to my corporate AMEX card?

 A: Your corporate AMEX card will be cancelled on your last day worked.
 Any balance outstanding owed to AMEX on the date you leave Enron will be deducted from your voluntary redundancy payment.